simonfi/apaleo-client/README.md

 This code has been written for and tested in PHP 7.1.
 It will not work on anything earlier than PHP 7 due to the usage of strict typing.

-To do anything meaningful with this code, you first need to obtain user credentials from Apaleo; contact them at api@apaleo.com for details.
+To do anything meaningful with this code, you first need to obtain credentials from Apaleo.
+Check https://apaleo.com/getting-started-with-apaleo-apis/ for details.

 ### Prerequisites